winterashleygayle/winterashleygayle.github.io/_posts/2026-01-29-girlinthelighthouse.md

 layout: post
 title: The Girl in the Lighthouse
 subtitle:
-description: A shamanic journey into childhood, guidance, and the steady presence that watches from the edge of the dark.
+description: A shamanic journey, a lighthouse, and a guide that appeared when I didn’t know I needed one.
 image: /assets/img/uploads/lighthouse.jpeg
 category: spirit
 tags: family